antob98/Tiago_Head_Control/README.md

 ```
 (........)

-At last, build the workspace by executing `catkin build` command and type in the terminal 'source .devel/setup.bash'.
+At last, build the workspace by executing `catkin build` command and type in the terminal `source .devel/setup.bash`.

 ## Contents and running